dgroomes/stackoverflow-look-back/README.md

 General clean ups, TODOs and things I wish to implement for this project:

-* IN PROGRESS Convert everything to TypeScript
+* DONE Convert everything to TypeScript
   * DONE Convert the `init.js` files to TypeScript
   * DONE Convert `rpc-backend.js` to TypeScript
   * DONE Convert all of the RPC framework to TypeScript